Methods for Creation and Linear Elastic Response Analysis of Packings of Semi-flexible Soft Polymer Chains: Computing the Compliance Matrix

 \section{Computing the Compliance Matrix}

 Now that jamming and normal modes for the polymer systems have been discussed, the discussion can conclude by computing the elastic moduli.
-To compute the elastic moduli, the compliance matrix, $S,$ is computed.
+To find the elastic moduli, the compliance matrix, $S,$ needs to be defined.
 This matrix relates the stress to the strain,

 Before this is derived, consider Hooke's law for the unconstrained extended hessian,

 Applying an arbitrary strain, $\vec{\eps},$ and perturbation, $\Delta\vec{x},$ puts a stress, $\vec{\sigma},$ and interparticle forces, $\vec{F},$ on our packing.
 Not every combination of $\Delta \vec{x}$ and $\vec{\eps}$ is allowed, so we need to project out the part of our vector that violates the constraints.
 From equation~\ref{eq:removeComp} one can achieve this with $B^TB.$ However, this is not quite correct.
 When finding the elastic moduli, deformations which may affect the volume of the packing are allowed.
 As such, $B$ is rederived with the volume-conserving constraint excluded from $\Gamma.$ This new rectangular change of basis is referred to as $B_{-1}.$ A new constrained hessian can be defined as